Several types of resources are available to help you become familiar with WorldCat Discovery Services.

 What advanced search capabilities are provided for expert searchers, such as faculty members or genealogists?

-Will library staff will be able to view MARC records in the new service?
+Can library staff view MARC records in the new service?

 With which ILSs does WorldCat Discovery interoperate to deliver real-time availability status?